snonux/gemtexter/README.md

 Multiline template line 10
 ```

-Another thing you can do is to insert an index with links to similar blog posts.
+Another thing you can do is insert an index with links to similar blog posts.
 E.g.:

 ```
 See more entries about DTail and Golang: